Sylius/Sylius/bundles/SyliusProductBundle/overriding_forms.rst

 Overriding Forms
 ================

-There are several ways to override the default forms and you have full freedoom, you can even replace them completely.
+There are several ways to override the default forms and you have full freedom, you can even replace them completely.

 Changing the form type class
 ----------------------------